Nekroze/borderworlds-library/README.md

 The library of cards for the game borderworlds.

-Review the file CONTRIBUTING.md to see how you can help improve the library.
+Review the [Contributing Guidelines](CONTRIBUTING.md) to see how you can help improve the library.